Ebulo/Linear_Regression_on_Video_Game_Sales/README.md

 # Linear Regression on Video Game Sales

+Here I have implemented linear regression to predict the video game sales in a given year, depending on the the data of the previous years.

 ## What is Linear Regression?

 Linear regression is perhaps one of the most well known and well understood algorithms in statistics and machine learning.